Deep dive into "this" keyword in Javascript

 Every time a function is invoked, a new execution context is created and

-comes for free with it.
-The value of this
+this comes for free with it.
+The value of this is

 dependent on the conditions under which the function was created.